GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/GCSToElasticsearch/README.md

 * largeNumFiles: Set to true if number of files is in the tens of thousands.
 Default: false
 * batchSize: Batch size in number of documents.
 Default: 1000
 * batchSizeBytes: Batch size in number of bytes.
 Default: 5242880 (5mb)
-* javascriptTextTransformGCSPath: GCS path to JavaScript UDF source.
+* javaScriptTextTransformGCSPath: GCS path to JavaScript UDF source.
 UDF will be preferred option for transformation if supplied.
 Default: null
-* javascriptTextTransformFunctionName: UDF JavaScript Function Name.
+* javaScriptTextTransformFunctionName: UDF JavaScript Function Name.
 Default: null
 * maxRetryAttempts: Max retry attempts, must be > 0.
 Default: no retries
 * maxRetryDuration: Max retry duration in milliseconds, must be > 0.
 Default: no retries
 * propertyAsIndex: A property in the document being indexed whose value specifies which _index to add the doc to (takes precendence over an index UDF)
-* javascriptIndexFnGCSPath: GCS path of storage location for JavaScript UDF to extract _index from row data
+* javaScriptIndexFnGCSPath: GCS path of storage location for JavaScript UDF to extract _index from row data
-* javascriptIndexFnName: Function name for JavaScript UDF to extract _index from row data
+* javaScriptIndexFnName: Function name for JavaScript UDF to extract _index from row data
 * propertyAsId: A property in the document being indexed whose value specifies which _id to use for the doc (takes precendence over an id UDF)
-* javascriptIdFnGCSPath: GCS path of storage location for JavaScript UDF to extract _id from row data
+* javaScriptIdFnGCSPath: GCS path of storage location for JavaScript UDF to extract _id from row data
-* javascriptIdFnName: Function name for JavaScript UDF to extract _id from row data
+* javaScriptIdFnName: Function name for JavaScript UDF to extract _id from row data
-* javascriptTypeFnGCSPath: GCS path of storage location for JavaScript UDF to extract _type from row data
+* javaScriptTypeFnGCSPath: GCS path of storage location for JavaScript UDF to extract _type from row data
-* javascriptTypeFnName: Function name for JavaScript UDF to extract _type from row data
+* javaScriptTypeFnName: Function name for JavaScript UDF to extract _type from row data
-* javascriptIsDeleteFnGCSPath: GCS path of storage location for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* javaScriptIsDeleteFnGCSPath: GCS path of storage location for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
-* javascriptIsDeleteFnName: Function name for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* javaScriptIsDeleteFnName: Function name for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
 * usePartialUpdate:  Whether to use partial document updates (update rather than create or index, allows partial document updates)
 * useBulkIndexRatherThanCreate: Whether to use index (allows upserts) rather than create (errors on duplicate _id) with Elasticsearch bulk requests